Last Updated on

 While you’re at Fed Square you can see the Koorie Heritage Trust Cultural Centre where you can learn about Aboriginal history of this area.

-Federation Square (currently closed for renovations until 2020) has heaps of other free activities on offer, such as yoga, laughing groups, musical performances and craft groups, just to name a few.
+Federation Square has heaps of other free activities on offer, such as yoga, laughing groups, musical performances and craft groups, just to name a few.
 Have a wander around and check out this weird and wonderful meeting hub of Melbourne.

 The Melbourne Museum is located on Nicholson Street, with the huge rubik’s cube on the outside.
 It’s the largest museum in the Southern Hemisphere.
 Inside the main entrance is a free public display of Victoria’s and Australia’s history, including CSIRAC (an early computer built in Australia) and a massive skeleton of a Blue Whale.